vatnz-dev/sops/docs/controller-skills/euroscope-setup.md

     ![VATNZ Skyline Package](./assets/skyline-dl.png)

 2. In Windows, open an explorer window and navigate to your EuroScope files.
 By default this is in the `AppData\Roaming\EuroScope` directory.
-Note: This may be in the `Documents\EuroScope\` directory for older installations of Euroscope.
+Note: This may be in the `Documents\EuroScope\` directory for older installations of EuroScope.
 3. Create a new folder in this directory for your VATNZ files, the name of this folder does not matter.
 4. Ensure you archive your current Skyline files if present, then drag the new files into this new folder.